Sign-in to Account

 Blue mud daubers tend to build nests on walls and under roof overhangs, often putting them in close proximity with people.
 Despite the low risk of stings, they’re usually unwelcome guests.
 Their nests are unattractive and it’s better to keep them away from children.

-If you see mud daubers or their nests around your home or garage, call Aptive Environmental for a customized pest control solution.
+If you see mud daubers or their nests around your home or garage, call Aptive Pest Control for a customized pest control solution.
 We use only effective techniques to control infestations and ensure that your property is defended from pests all year.
 You can count on our pest experts to target the pests that are most active in every season and keep your home protected.

 Call your local branch today for a free quote and to schedule your first service appointment.